-Cashel & Emly Listening Process Follow-Up: – invitation for feedback.
+Cashel & Emly Listening Process Follow-Up; drafting a Pastoral Plan.

-Currently, our Diocesan Pastoral Council (DPC) are working to collate all the feedback and to integrate it into the drafting of our Diocesan Pastoral Plan.
-Our original aim, pre-COVID-!9, was to be ready to launch diocesan pastoral initiatives at Pentecost (31st May 2020).
-This, of course, will not happen as the necessary public health guidelines restricting gatherings, remain in place.
-However, we now have time to reflect further upon how COVID-19 pandemic has ‘fast-forwarded our parishes into the future’, in view of less available personnel and the greater need to use modern communications technology.
-As we proceed to draft our Pastoral Plan throughout this month of May, you are welcome to continue to respond with feedback to our Draft pastoral plan and to reflect upon the impact of the COVID-19 pandemic.
+Currently, our Diocesan Pastoral Council (DPC) are working to collate all the feedback and to integrate it into the drafting of a Pastoral Plan.
+Of course, we must take time to reflect further upon how the COVID-19 pandemic has ‘fast-forwarded our parishes into the future’, due to the unavailability of personnel over 70 years of age and the greater need to use modern communications technology.
 This current crisis may indeed, be an opportunity, with God’s help, to design a pastoral plan which can be relevant, realistic and assure the nurturing of faith in our parishes into the future.